Ruth Benedict: Postwar

-Before World War II began, Benedict had been giving lectures at the Bryn Mawr College for the Anna Howard Shaw Memorial Lectureship.
+Before World War II began, Benedict had been giving lectures at Bryn Mawr College for the Anna Howard Shaw Memorial Lectureship.
 The lectures were focused around the idea of synergy.
 However, World War II made her focus on other areas of concentration of anthropology, and the lectures were never presented in their entirety.
-After the war, she focused on finishing her book The Chrysanthemum and the Sword.
+During the war, she worked for the Office of War Information, preparing "national character" studies on different countries.
+After the war, she focused on finishing her book The Chrysanthemum and the Sword, which grew out of this work.
 Her original notes for the synergy lecture were never found after her death.
-She was elected a Fellow of the American Academy of Arts and Sciences in 1947.
+In 1947, she was elected a Fellow of the American Academy of Arts and Sciences, as well as president of the American Anthropological Association.
 She continued her teaching after the war and advanced to the rank of full professor only two months before her death in New York on September 17, 1948.